Salem Smugglers' Tours

 History and Location of Lynch Park

 Lynch Park is the meeting place for our tours.
 It has an interesting history.
 It was once the summer White House for two years during William Howard Taft's presidency.
-A stay which didn't end well with the woman who had owned it.
-She had to be restrained from burning the residence down after she evicted him.
+A stay which didn't end well with the woman who had owned it had to be restrained from burning the residence down after she evicted him.
 The house was named Stetson Hall, named after the man who built it and invented the cowboy hat.
 The house was saved by Louise Dupont Crowninshield and her husband Keno Crowninshield and moved across the harbor on two barges to Peach's Point in Marblehead.
 The mansion used to reside where the rose garden is now.
 Click here for a complete history.
 The house also appears in The Sinclair Narratives' tale in Arkham: Tales from the Flipside.

 COOL!